 He looked, and looked, scratched his head, frowned, turned his eye skywards, smoked a whole narghileh and then allowed a large smile to spread on his imperial face.

+You heat and you forget.
+You see and you remember.
 If you want to really learn something, do it.
-You cannot swim on the shore.
+Live through it!
+You cannot swim on the shore nor exchange kisses through a messenger.
 This reminds me of a story:

-This is the meaningful tale of the son of a thief, as the Mulla learned it in far away China and then told it as his own, many times:
+It is the meaningful tale of the son and heir of a thief, as the Mulla learned it in far away China and then told it as his own, many times:

 The son of a thief saw his father growing older and resolved to start helping him.